 Mahe is a town that is located in the Union Territory of Pondicherry in South India.
-Covering an area of just 9 square kilometers, Mahe is surrounded by Kerala on three sides and thus sees a lot of influence from that state in its language and cuisine.
-Over 35,000 inhabitants exist in the town of Mahe which has a literacy rate of 98.35% and ranks among the most literate municipalities in the entire country.
+Covering an area of just 9 square kilometres, Mahe is surrounded by Kerala on three sides and thus, sees a lot of influence from that state in its language and cuisine.
+Over 35,000 inhabitants exist in the town of Mahe, which has a literacy rate of 98.35% and ranks among the most literate municipalities in the entire country.
 The town was under foreign (French) rule till 1954 and the remnants of French culture can be seen amongst some of the populace and the architecture.
 The Government House built in 1855 is a prime example of this.

-Tourist Places In and around Mahe
+Tourist Places In And Around Mahe

-The Mahe Palli or Church is an extremely popular centre of religious worship for Christians from surrounding areas.
+The Mahe Palli or Church is an extremely popular centre of religious worship for Christians from the surrounding areas.
 The Mahe Boat House is a prime attraction here with speedboats, pedal boats and kayaks on offer.
 Tourists can be seen all throughout the year enjoying the serene landscape of the town.

 The best season to visit Mahe is between October and March.

-Mahe is well-connected to other major cities in the country by air, rail and road.
+Mahe is well connected to other major cities in the country by air, rail and road.